Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Particle simulations of 6-D Wigner-Coulomb dynamics

-The reference solutions are produced by our recently developed characteristic-spectral-mixed scheme, where the Wigner function defined in a 6-D computational domain $[-10.8, 10.8]^3 \times [-4, 4]^3$ is expanded as the tensor product of $75^3$ cubic spline basis (with spacing $\Delta x = 0.3$) and $80^3$ Fourier spectral basis (with spacing $\Delta k = 0.1$) and integrated by the Lawson predictor-corrector scheme (with time step $\Delta t = 0.025$a.u.) to ensure its accuracy \cite{XiongZhangShao2022}.
-It spends about 15 days to reach $T= 15$a.u. under the platform: E5-2680 v4 (2.40 GHz, 14 Cores, 28 Threads) with 256GB Memory$\times 16$ (448 cores in total).
-To the best of our knowledge, this is also the first attempt to simulate the 6-D Wigner dynamics via the massively parallel deterministic solver.
+The reference solutions are produced by a characteristic-spectral-mixed scheme, where the Wigner function defined in the domain $[-10.8, 10.8]^3 \times [-4, 4]^3$ is expanded as the tensor product of $75^3$ cubic spline basis (with spacing $\Delta x = 0.3$) and $80^3$ Fourier spectral basis (with spacing $\Delta k = 0.1$) and integrated by the Lawson predictor-corrector scheme (with time step $\Delta t = 0.025$a.u.) to ensure its accuracy \cite{XiongZhangShao2022}.